ibm-cloud-docs/BlockStorage/accessing-block-storage-windows.md

    - If you choose IP address, select the subnet where your host resides.
 6. From the filtered list, select one or more hosts that are supposed to access the volume and click **Save**.

-When your host is authorized, take note of the following information which is needed later.
+When your host is authorized, take note of the following information, which is needed later.
 * iSCSI Target IP addresses
 * Username
 * Password